CMMC Requirement AC.L2-3.1.14 – Remote Access Routing: Route remote access via managed access control points.

 Further Discussion

-The contractor can route all remote access through a limited number of remote access control points to reduce the attack surface and simplify network management.
+The OSA can route all remote access through a limited number of remote access control points to reduce the attack surface and simplify network management.
 This allows for better monitoring and control of the remote connections.

-This practice, AC.L2-3.1.14, limits remote access to specific access control points and complements five other practices dealing with remote access (AC.L2-3.1.12, AC.L2-3.1.13, AC.L2-3.1.15, IA.L2-3.5.3, and MA.L2-3.7.5):
+This requirement, AC.L2-3.1.14, limits remote access to specific access control points and complements five other requirements dealing with remote access (AC.L2-3.1.12, AC.L2-3.1.13, AC.L2-3.1.15, IA.L2-3.5.3, and MA.L2-3.7.5):

 - AC.L2-3.1.12 requires the control of remote access sessions.